bailey27/cppcryptfs/README.md

 When you use cppcryptfs to mount the encrypted filesystem by providing the password, then you have a new drive letter in Windows.
 This virtual drive letter gives you an unencrypted view of your files.
 The encryption and decryption are done on the fly and are transparent to applications that use the files on that virtual drive.

 After you tell cppcryptfs to dismount the virtual drive letter, then there is no way to get at your unencrypted data unless the filesystem is re-mounted again using your password.

+Shutting down your computer automatically dismounts all cppcrytfs drive letters.

 If the folder where the encrypted files are kept is being synced with a cloud service, then only the encrypted files with encrypted file names will be uploaded to the cloud service.